TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-with-mysql.md

 Once you have completed this step, you are ready to launch the portal application with MySQL either by using a Docker container or via Docker Compose.

 ### Launch the portal with MySQL using Docker container
 This section outlines the process of launching the portal application with MySQL using a Docker container.
-By following this guide, you will learn how to effectively configure, launch, and dismantle the portal application using Docker.
+By following this guide, you will learn how to effectively configure, launch, stop and clean up the portal application using Docker.

 #### Pull and launch the portal container
 To pull and launch the portal using Docker, use the command provided below.
 Before executing the command, ensure that you replace `<tag>` with the specific version of the portal you intend to launch.
 The latest version of the portal is `tykio/portal:v1.3`, and you can browse all available versions on [Docker Hub](https://hub.docker.com/r/tykio/portal/tags).
 ```shell
 docker run -d \
     -p 3001:3001 \